juhku1/VDO_Analog_Wind_NMEA_Adapter/README.md

                                               +-------------------------+
 ```

-# MORE?
+## Security
 Remember to use fuses ect not mentioned here.

 ## Tools
 ### NMEA Wind Sender GUI